Akil-Rajendran/Optical-Character-Recognition/README.md

 # Optical Character Recognition for Tamil
 A Optical Character Recognition system that detects text from the scanned copy of an ancient Tamil book and digitises it.
-A sample page from the scanned copy of book is considered as input and digitsed as a text document.
+A sample page from the scanned copy of book is considered as input and digitsed as a text document omitting the header with page number and the footer with publisher's name.

 ## Implementation Steps
 *    Input images are processed.